Queer art: The 21st century

 Anthony Cudahy is a contemporary gay painter whose oeuvre explore themes of queer identity, tenderness, and the continuum of experience across time.
 His works often depict intimate moments — lovers embracing, figures in quiet reflection — that speak to the nuances of human connection.
 Zachary (delayed) is an early work by Cudahy painted during his ARTHA residency at the Brooklyn Navy Yards in November 2013.
+Leonard Baby is another contemporary gay painter whose work explores queer identity and the psychological impact of conversion therapy.

 Furthermore, while queer artists such as Zanele Muholi and Kehinde Wiley have had mid-career survey exhibitions at major museums, an artist's identity, gender and race are more commonly discussed than sexuality.
 Wiley's sexuality, for instance, was not highlighted in his Brooklyn Museum retrospective.

 Spectrosynthesis – Asian LGBTQ Issues and Art Now

 In 2017, a travelling show on Asian LGBTQ art, Spectrosynthesis – Asian LGBTQ Issues and Art Now, debuted at the Museum of Contemporary Art Taipei, Taiwan.
 Coming shortly after the Taiwanese High Court's decision towards legalising same-sex marriage in May 2017, this would be one of the earliest art exhibitions to specifically focus on LGBTQ issues in a government-run institution in Asia.
 The show exhibited 22 artists from Taiwan, China, Hong Kong and Singapore with a total of 51 artworks.
 It would feature art-historical works by Shiy De-jinn, Martin Wong, Tseng Kwong Chi, and Ku Fu-sheng alongside a collection of newer works mostly created after 2010 by artists such as Samson Young, Wu Tsang, and Ming Wong.

 The second iteration of the show, Spectrosynthesis II – Exposing Tolerance: LGBTQ Art in Southeast Asia, was held at the Bangkok Art and Culture Centre, Thailand in 2019.
 It would feature over 50 artists such as Dinh Q. Lê, Danh Võ, and Ren Hang, with new commissions from Samak Kosem and Sornrapat Patharakorn, Balbir Krishan, David Medalla, Arin Rungjang, Anne Samat, Jakkai Siributr and Chov Theanly, with a greater emphasis of artists from Southeast Asia.